 -

-Place the raisins in a small microwave-proof bowl, pour over the rum, and microwave for 1 minute.
+Place the raisins in a small microwave-proof bowl, pour over the water or rum, and microwave for 1 minute.
 Stir and set aside to cool and soak for an hour (or longer).

 -